bukosabino/ta/README.md

 # Technical Analysis Library in Python

-You can use this library to add features to your financial time series dataset.
+It is a technical analysis library to financial time series datasets.
+You can use to do feature engineering.
+It is builded on pandas python library.

+Features you can find out here:

-### Volume
+#### Volume

 * Accumulation/Distribution Index (ADI)
 * On-Balance Volume (OBV)